elzapolskaya/RepData_PeerAssessment1/PA1_template.md

 newdata[!(weekdays(newdata$date) %in% c("Saturday", "Sunday")), ]$wday <- "weekday"
 ```

-2. Make a panel plot containing a time series plot (i.e. type = "l") of the 5-minute interval (x-axis) and the average number of steps taken, averaged across all weekday days or weekend days (y-axis).
+2.Make a panel plot containing a time series plot (i.e. type = "l") of the 5-minute interval (x-axis) and the average number of steps taken, averaged across all weekday days or weekend days (y-axis).

 ```r